Ambita/samhandling_megler_boligbyggelag_docs/README.md

 ### 4.2.0 Change of transfer date processed (Endring overdragelsesdato behandlet)

-The change of transfer date is a very simple change on the accountant side and the response will tell if the change will been done or not:
+The change of transfer date is a very simple change on the accountant side and the response will tell whether the change will be done or not:

 ```json
 {